Code of Business Conduct and Ethics

 - Follow these standards in your day-to-day activities and comply with all applicable policies and procedures in the Code.

-- If your concerns relate to accounting, internal controls or auditing matters, or if the General Counsel is implicated in any violation or suspected violation, you may also contact the Chair of the Company’s Audit Committee at firstname.lastname@example.org, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.
+- If your concerns relate to accounting, internal controls or auditing matters, or if the Chief Compliance Officer (or in the absence of a Chief Compliance Officer, the General Counsel) is implicated in any violation or suspected violation, you may also contact the Chair of the Company’s Audit Committee at firstname.lastname@example.org, or by sending a letter to comScore, Inc., Attn: Audit Chair, 11950 Democracy Drive, Suite 600, Reston, Virginia 20190.

 - Cooperate with investigations into possible Code violations and be truthful and forthcoming in the course of these investigations.